skylerto/skylerto.github.io/_posts/2016-10-01-apache-camel-kafka.markdown

 To configure a Provider we define a Camel input route *from* `direct:kafkaRoute`, exchanging the message *to* the URI endpoint for Kafka.

-Finally we configure a Consumer from the Kafka consumer URI to the java Bean which is invoked when an event occurs.
+Finally, we configure a Consumer from the Kafka consumer URI to the java Bean which is invoked when an event occurs.

 ### Anatomy of a Camel Kafka URI